A Whole New You

 The word “baptize” is baptizō in the Greek.
 It means to immerse.
 This is why Jesus was baptized in a river and “came up” out of the water (Matthew 3:13-16).
 This is why John the Baptizer called people to a place with “much water” (John 3:23).
 Baptism requires immersion under the water because it symbolizes our free choice to accept the death, burial and resurrection of Christ, our Substitute, as our own.
 This is also why there is no infant baptism in Scripture.
 Immersion in the realities of God’s love requires conscious consent and individual identification with God’s love as one’s own chosen mode of existence.

 Jesus instructed His followers to baptize people “in the name of the Father, and of the Son, and of the Holy Spirit.”
 In the Bible the name of a person, place, or thing signifies its character.
 Jesus, for example, means, “God saves.”
 Bethlehem means, “house of bread,” because, apparently, the town had at least one great bakery.
 To be baptized “in the name of the Father, and of the Son, and of the Holy Spirit” is to be immersed in the character of God, or in the love that the Father, Son and Spirit enjoy with one another.
 Baptism in the three-fold name of God means that I identify myself as a partaker of Their love and I voluntarily choose to orient my life toward the reflection of that love.
-Jesus expressed this very desire for us in His prayer to the Father in John 17:25-26.
-Read and discuss the implications of this passage.
+Jesus expressed this very desire for us in His prayer to the Father in John 17: “that the love with which You loved Me may be in them, and I in them”

 [CONNECT]